-When leaking appears to be coming from the toilet, it’s something you want stopped and repaired as soon as possible.
-There are extra dangers coming from a toilet that appears to be leaking from around the base aside from the water waste and inconvenience!
+If your toilet is leaking from the base, it’s something you want stopped and repaired as soon as possible.
+There are extra dangers coming from a toilet that appears to be leaking from the bottom aside from the water waste and inconvenience!

 These leaks can be health hazards and sources of extreme water damage

-Leaks from a toilet can be wastewater that is filled with harmful bacteria.
-You absolutely do not want this seeping into the floor of your bathroom.
+If your toilet is leaking from the bottom, wastewater that is filled with bacteria is able to infiltrate your bathroom.
+You absolutely do not want this seeping onto the floor.
 The potential for water damage from leaks around the base is also high.
 Water damage to the flooring is difficult to remediate, and it will weaken the support and might even lead to a collapse if the problem isn’t addressed.

 Why you’re seeing the leaks